Welcome to a year of festival celebrations

 The staff of Beth Tzedec got into the Purim spirit a little early this year, and the shenanigans were captured on video.

 Tickets for admission are available for members and pre-arranged guests only.
-Traditional High Holy Day services officiated by Rabbi Baruch Frydman-Kohl along with guests Cantor Moshe Fishel and Meir Briskman and a Parallel Service officiated by Rabbi Adam Cutler and Hazzan Sidney Ezer.
+Traditional High Holy Day services officiated by Rabbi Baruch Frydman-Kohl and a Parallel Service with Hazzan Sidney Ezer.
 Families with children ages 6 to 13 are welcome to join the Family Service.
 Beth Tzedec also offers educational and fun Youth programming for children in JK to Grade 7 (ages 4 to 12) as well as pre-reserved babysitting for children one month through three years of age.
 In addition, we offer a variety of Hot Topics breakout sessions reflecting the interests and perspectives of various age groups.

 Join our Klei Kodesh and make a lulav shake.
 Services feature Hallel and Festival Musaf.
-Following services, congregational Kiddush is provided in the Sukkah as well as in the Banquet Hall.
+Following services, congregational Kiddush is provided in the Sukkah as well as in the Michael & Mary Ellen Herman Banquet Hall.
 On Shabbat Hol Hamoed Sukkot, join us at Minhah as we read Kohelet, the Book of Ecclesiastes, and perhaps learn to chant a chapter.
-Check the calendar for special events offered to Young Professionals.
+Check the calendar for special events offered to our 20s & 30s group.

 We gather for the final days of the Fall festival and penitential season and recite the Yizkor service.
 Services feature Hallel and Festival Musaf.